 You will certainly meet very open and positive people in Russia who will amaze you with their sincerity and easy attitude.
 We don’t consider it a bad manner not to be always smiling.
 Nobody will judge you for the lack of smiles here.
 And maybe you will like it, as your face will relax and take some rest.

-5. Walking around Moscow
+5. Exploring Moscow

 Before having your must see Moscow tour, get ready for an incredible distances.
 Moscow is the largest city in Europe.
 We have wide and long avenues, large spaces between houses.
 So don’t take on too much.
 Most likely, all that highlights you want to see will take 3 days in Moscow and not 5-7 hours as you might think.
 And although the metro runs well, still it will take a lot of time to transfer.
 Choose the sights you want to see wisely, take Moscow city tours to take the most out of Moscow and enjoy!